typoes/harry-potter-gen-z/book_1/chapter_2.md

 "Thirty-six," he mathed, looking up at his mother and father.
 "That's two less than last year."

-"Darling, you haven't counted Auntie Marge's present, see, it's here under this big one from Mommy and Daddy."
+"Bae, you haven't counted Auntie Marge's present, see, it's here under this big one from Mommy and Daddy."

 "All right, thirty-seven then.," said Dudley, color changing to bright red.
-Harry, who could see a huge Dudley tantrum coming on, began wolfing down his bacon as fast as possible in case Dudley turned the table over.
+Harry, who could see a huge Dudley tantrum coming on, began chugging down his bacon as fast as possible in case Dudley turned the table over.

 Aunt Petunia saw the red flags, too, because she said quickly, "And we'll buy you another two presents while we're out today.
-How's that, popkin?
-Two more presents.
+How's that, qt?
+Two more gifts.
 Is that all right?"

 Dudley strained as the wheels turned in his head, ever so slowly.
 "So I'll have thirty... thirty..."